saiumesh-apty/go_depencency_example/README.md

 This is Go dependency experimental repo

-This repo helps us to understand passing which were hard 😉😉
+This repo helps us to understand DI and it's testing which were hard 😉😉

 couple of helpful libraries as follows